 The Mausoleum of Calvary Cemetery opened in 1941; it is a fascinating mix of traditional Roman Catholic art and architecture going back to the Paleo-Christian era all the way to the Modernist period.
-For example, the above rotunda replicates depictions of mosaics I have seen in countless churches in early Christian churches in Rome.
+For example, the above rotunda replicates depictions of mosaics I have seen in countless apses in early Christian churches in Rome.
 The two statues that flank the lower entrance to the mausoleum recall the elongated form of the figures in Gothic sculpture.

 Below, this is St. Louis IX, King of France, who bought the Crown of Thorns from Constantinople.

 The first floor has a row of galleries with different venerations, while the second floor has rooms named after important saints.

 Below is one of the main side rooms or aisles that hold the various niches for families or individuals.